JustinMountain/rock_paper_scissors/README.md

 # rock_paper_scissors
 Rock, Paper, Scissors project for The Odin Project

+2021-05-13
+Added AbortController() to clear the bug causing the game to continue past a score of 5 Simple UI has been established; it's time to move on to the next assignment

 2021-05-12
 Established basic UI and code base
  - Still need to make it look nice